eiffel-community/eiffel-intelligence/wiki/markdown/step-by-step-subscription-notification.md

 If the notification via REST POST fails, then a fixed number of attempts are made to resend successfully.
-The number of attempts are specified in the [application.properties](https://github.com/eiffel-community/eiffel-intelligence/blob/master/src/main/resources/application.properties) as “notification.failAttempt”.
+The number of attempts are specified in the [application.properties](https://github.com/eiffel-community/eiffel-intelligence/blob/master/src/main/resources/application.properties) as “notification.retry”.
 If message sending attempts fails for the specified number of time, then a failed notification is prepared and stored in the database.
-The name of the collection is specified in the application.properties file as “failed.notification.collection-name”.
+The name of the collection is specified in the application.properties file as “failed.notifications.collection.name”.
 The message is stored in the database for a certain duration before being deleted.
-This time can be configured in application.properties as “notification.ttl.value”.
+This time can be configured in application.properties as “failed.notifications.collection.ttl”.

 **Failed notification in the failed notification database with TTL value:**